Canadian Commercial Corporation:

 CCC celebrates its 60th anniversary, and the DPSA enters its 50th year of service.

-CCC signs a Memorandum of Understanding (MOU) with DFAIT to support the Global Peace and Security Fund, which includes the Stabilization and Reconstruction Task Force (START), the Counter-Terrorism Capacity Building Program (CTCBP) and the Global Partnership Program (GPP).
-This makes CCC the Procurement Agent of choice for the Department, facilitating the delivery of goods and services for international end-use and assisting DFAIT in meeting its stabilization and reconstruction priorities.
+CCC signs a Memorandum of Understanding (MOU) with DFAIT (now part of DFATD) to support the Global Peace and Security Fund, which includes the Stabilization and Reconstruction Task Force (START), the Counter-Terrorism Capacity Building Program (CTCBP) and the Global Partnership Program (GPP).
+This makes CCC the Procurement Agent of choice for the Department, facilitating the delivery of goods and services for international end-use and assisting DFATD in meeting its stabilization and reconstruction priorities.